lionel87/fast-tree-builder/README.md

 - `nodeChildrenKey`: Key where the node's children are stored.
 Default: `'children'`.
 - `withDepth`: When `true`, adds a `depth` property to each node indicating its depth in the tree.
 Also implies `validateTree`.
 Default: `false`.
 - `validateReferences`: When `true`, verifies all `parentId` or `childIds` resolve to real items.
 Errors are thrown on invalid references.
 Default: `false`.
-- `validateTree`: When `true`, verifies that the final structure is a valid tree (no cycles or multi-path references).
+- `validateTree`: When `true`, verifies that the final structure is a valid tree (no cycles or nodes reachable via multipla paths).
 Errors are thrown if the check fails.
 Default: `false`.

 #### Returns